Social Trading Explained | Sites for Beginners 2024

 The past few years have seen a surge in the number of forex brokerage firms incorporating different social trading features.
-Most of these have either resulted in developing proprietary platforms while others prefer to adopt some of the leading – and universally accepted – social trading platforms.
+Most of these have either resulted in developing proprietary software while others have adopted what are widely considered to be the leading social trading platforms on the market.

-In this guide, we have tested various social trading platforms and came up with a list of what we consider the ten best social trading platforms for 2019.
-But first, how does social trading work?
+We have tested various social trading environments and come up with a list of what we consider to be the ten best social trading programs for 2024.

-Social trading is a form of networking that brings traders, investors, and analysts under one interactive platform.
+Social trading is a form of networking that brings traders, investors, and analysts into one interactive environment.
 Here, they get to share ideas and insights about the industry while others get to collaborate in forex trading projects.

 Inexperienced traders get to learn from the pro-traders by watching how they analyze markets, identify viable trade positions, and create winning strategies.
-These beginner traders can then copy these winning positions and trading strategies and replicate them in their trading accounts.
+These beginner traders can then copy suggested trading strategies and replicate them in their trading accounts.

 The qualification touches on such aspects of their trade as the percentage of wins posted by the trader, maximum drawdown, portfolio diversification, and invested amounts.